Fajar-RahmadJaya/KeyTik/README.md

 ```

 ### Screen Clicker :
 Screen clicker work with It work with simulate 'left click' on specific screen coordinate.
 You can change coordinate and interval to your preference.
 Don't worry because KeyTik also comes with tool to find screen coordinate then it will automatically copy.
-For more guide on how to adjust or download the script, go to AutoHotkey Script Collection And Template release on [Screen Clicker Guide](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/v2.3).
+For more guide on how to adjust or download the script, go to AutoHotkey Script Collection And Template release on [AutoHotkey Script Collection and Template, Screen Clicker Guide](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/v2.3).
 - **Full 'Screen Clicker' Script on KeyTik Bundled Download:**
 ```
 toggle := false